HiAditHere/Youtube-Sentiment-Analysis/readMe.md

 # Youtube Sentiment Analysis

 This application scrapes comments of social media feeds, stores comments into s3 bucket, performs sentiment analysis and returns overall semtiment associated with a social media post.
 This application is essentially an API that will be deployed to an EC2 instance.

-It is currently under progress.
-Currently I am attempting to build and run a docker inside the ec2 instance.
-I am getting some space shortage issues but I am working on that.
 I am using Github Actions to create CICD pipeline.
+The CICD pipeline is deployed succesfully.
+I have not kept it deployed as the resources cost me but if anyone wishes for a demo then feel free to contact me on email - `aditbhosle81@gmail.com`.
+I will switch on the EC2 instance and give you a demo.

 If you wish to run this application locally then you can do so easily.
 This is a flask application